post-hero-img

 Once you have the visuals down and have added a witty error message for your visitors, it is time to consider where you want to lead them.

-Good 404 pages offer users multiple options for navigation so they can continue their journey on the website and not get stuck on the error page.
+Good 404 pages offer users multiple navigation options so they can continue their journey on the website without getting stuck on the error page.

 It also allows the user to go straight to your home page, providing them with more opportunities to explore your website.

-It’s become a web design trend for most companies to not only make 404 pages practical but also add their own unique spin on the page design, let’s look at some examples of this in action.
+It’s become a web design trend for most companies to make 404 pages practical and add their own unique spin on the page design.
+Let’s look at some examples of this in action.

 A great example to start is Airbnb’s 404 error page.
 Here are the things Airbnb has implemented into its 404 page design: